intrand/pf2e-lifeblade/print/src/lifeblade.md

   **Essence: [Life, Matter]:** Activities with one or more of these traits may only be used while in the Trance of the corresponding essence.
 For example, you may cast the *boost healing* gambit spell only while in Life Trance.
 Feats with one or more of these traits may only be taken if you know all of the corresponding trances.
 For example, you must first take the *matter trance* feat before you may take the *sap heat* feat.
 )

-## Improved Evasion 13th

-Your ability to elude danger is matchless.
-Your proficiency rank for Reflex saves increases to legendary.
-When you roll a critical failure on a Reflex save, you get a failure instead.
-When you roll a failure on a Reflex save against a damaging effect, you take half damage.
+## Light Armor Expertise 11th

+You’ve learned how to dodge while wearing light or no armor.
+Your proficiency ranks for light armor and unarmored defense increase to expert.

 ## Perception Legend 13th

 You notice the almost imperceptible.
 Your proficiency rank for Perception increases to legendary.

+## Greater Weapon Specialization 15th

+Your damage from weapon specialization increases to 4 with weapons and unarmed attacks in which you're an expert, 6 if you're a master, and 8 if you're legendary.

+## Legendary Lifeblade 15th

+Your proficiency ranks for Lifeblade Class DC and spellcasting increases to legendary.

 ## Martial Weapon Mastery 13th

 You fully understand your weapons.
 Your proficiency ranks for simple weapons, martial weapons, and unarmed attacks increase to master.

-## Legendary Lifeblade 15th

-Your proficiency ranks for Lifeblade Class DC and spellcasting increases to legendary.

-## Greater Weapon Specialization 15th

-Your damage from weapon specialization increases to 4 with weapons and unarmed attacks in which you're an expert, 6 if you're a master, and 8 if you're legendary.

 ## Limber Mind 17th